Smukanec/Jarvik_W/README.md

 bash start_jarvik.sh
 ```

-Once the server is running you can control it directly from the web
+Once the server is running it stays active in the background.
-interface.
-The dashboard contains **Start Jarvik** and **Stop Jarvik**
-buttons which call the new `/start` and `/stop` endpoints to launch or
-terminate all components.
+Model switching is handled from the web interface using the
+**Switch model** control, which restarts Jarvik with the selected model.

 ## Real-time Monitoring